 This new type of drone gets round the need to building runways and can supply rural hospitals and medical centres with routine or emergency supplies of blood within minutes, rather than hours it would take to transport by road.
 For someone haemorrhaging during childbirth, or after a traumatic injury, this fast service can be the difference between life or death.

 This service currently delivers half of the country’s blood supply outside of the capital.
-It now has plans to scale up its operations to serve the rest of Rwanda, as well as neighbouring Tanzania, where more than two-thirds of the population live in rural areas.1
+It now has plans to scale up its operations to serve the rest of Rwanda.1

 Gavi has helped play an important role in this expansion, through its financial and political support.
 Though the drone delivery service initially focused on blood supplies, the goal is to expand it to deliver medicines and vaccines.